USS Sailfish (SS-192): Eighth and ninth patrols: May–September 1943

 After an overhaul at Mare Island Naval Shipyard from 27 January–22 April, Sailfish returned to Pearl Harbor on 30 April.
 Departing Hawaii on 17 May for her eighth patrol, she stopped off to fuel at Midway Island and proceeded to her station off the east coast of Honshū.
 Several contacts were made, but because of bad weather, were not attacked.
 On 15 June, she encountered two freighters off Todo Saki, escorted by three subchasers.
 Firing a spread of three stern torpedoes, she observed one hit. which stopped the maru dead in the water.
 Sailfish was driven down by the escort, but listened on her sound gear as Shinju Maru broke up and sank.
 Ten days later, she found a second convoy, three ships with a subchaser, and unusually, an aircraft, for escort.
 Sailfish once more fired three stern tubes, sinking Iburi Maru; in response, the subchaser, the aircraft, and three additional escorts, pinned her down in a gruelling depth-charge attack lasting 10 hours and 98 charges, but causing only slight damage.
 After shaking loose pursuit, she set course for Midway on 26 June, arriving there on 3 July.

 Her ninth patrol (commanded by William R. Lefavour) lasted from 25 July–16 September and covered the Formosa Strait and waters off Okinawa.
 It produced only two contacts (a 2500-ton steamer at Naha, Okinawa, and a junk), but no worthwhile targets, and Sailfish thereafter returned to Pearl Harbor.

 Tenth patrol: November 1943 – January 1944

 After refit at Pearl Harbor, she departed (under the command of Robert E. McC.
 Ward) with a rejuvenated crew, on 17 November for her 10th patrol, which took her south of Honshū.
-Along the way, she suffered a "hot run" in tube eight (aft), and (after the skipper himself went over the side to inspect the damage) ejected the torpedo; the tube remained out of commission for the duration of the patrol.
+Along the way, she suffered a "hot run" (the torpedo’s motor activates while still inside the launch tube) in tube eight (aft), and (after the skipper himself went over the side to inspect the damage) ejected the torpedo; the tube remained out of commission for the duration of the patrol.